ritaturk/xenko-docs/manual/getting-started/create-assets.md

 	_Procedural Model added to Asset view tab_

-Note that some Assets require a source file, such as textures.
-In these cases, you will be prompted to select the required resource file in order to continue.
+> **Note**: Some Assets require a source file, such as textures.
+When adding these Assets, you will be prompted to select the required resource file in order to continue.

 ##Adding assets with drag and drop